-In a few years, the Internet and especially the World Wide Web, evolved rapidly from a media of information sharing to a ubiquitous platform for several apps like on-line trading, e-government, e-commerce, digital libraries, online banking, etc.
+In a few years, the Internet and especially the World Wide Web, evolved rapidly from a media of information sharing to a ubiquitous platform for several apps like online trading, e-government, e-commerce, digital libraries, online banking, etc.

-These are just a few from many of the questions that we often come across from clients and partners.
+These are just a few of the many questions that we often come across from clients and partners.
 Because the competition level in the web app development industry is very steep, there is no margin for errors.
 Therefore, the tech stack influences the process of web app development making the entire project more scalable, feasible at reduced cost & time.

 To address the most common queries, it’s important to first understand the meaning of a technology stack.

 A tech stack is a combination of programming languages & software products used to create mobile applications and web apps.
 It includes programming languages, frameworks, libraries, patterns, servers, UI/UX solutions, software, tools, etc.

 1. Front-End (client-side)